 Massachusetts Divorce Process

-The Probate and Family Courts are a specific subdivision of the Massachusetts Trial Courts.
-These Courts are specifically empowered to handle issues of family law, as well as probate issues (the administration of wills and the estates of those who died without a will).
-While these Courts handle issues in both areas, the vast majority of the cases they handle deal with issues of family law.
-This means that the judges of the Probate and Family Court are quite expert at handling the relevant issues.
+The Probate and Family Courts are a specific subdivision of the Massachusetts Courts.
+These courts are specifically empowered to handle issues of family law, as well as probate issues (the administration of wills and the estates of those who died without a will).
+While these courts handle issues in both areas, the vast majority of the cases they handle deal with issues of family law.
+This means that the judges of both Probate and Family Courts are experts at handling these relevant issues.

-Over the years, we have found that many of our clients ask the same or similar questions about their legal rights and the legal process.
-An equal number of clients are so overwhelmed by the entirety of the circumstances that they haven’t had the time or the energy to fully consider these questions.
-As a result, we have created this primer in order to assist you in understanding the process of litigating in the Probate and Family Courts, your basic rights, and some “Dos and Don’ts” that will help the process move along as quickly as possible and with minimal disruption to your life.
+Over the years, we’ve found that many of our clients ask the same or similar questions about their legal rights and the legal process of their divorce proceedings and family law matters.
+An equal number of clients are so overwhelmed by the entirety of their circumstances that they haven’t had the time or the energy to fully consider these Massachusetts law questions.
+As a result, we have created this page in order to assist you in understanding the process of litigating in the Probate and Family Courts, your basic rights, and some “Dos and Don’ts” that will help the process move along as quickly as possible and with minimal disruption to your life.

-We also recommend that our clients consult this primer throughout the case, as it has been authored for the sole purpose of answering those questions our clients most frequently ask.
-It will provide you with all of the basic information you need during the course of your litigation, as well as offer jumping off points for asking questions that are specific to your individual case.
+We also recommend that our clients consult this page throughout their divorce case, as it has been authored for the sole purpose of answering the questions our clients most frequently ask.
+It will provide you with all the basic information you’ll need during the course of your divorce proceedings, as well as offer jumping-off points for asking questions that are specific to your family court case.